qualiaa/redshift-hooks/README.md

 Live-reload terminal colorscheme according to time of day.

-By default, this switches between solarized-light and solarized dark
+By default, this switches between solarized-light and solarized dark.

 ### With URxvt